A Unified Dissertation on Bearing Rigidity Theory

 All the properties previously defined concern rigidity for \textit{static} frameworks.
-In real-world scenarios, however, agents in a formation are generally able to move.
-For this reason, in this section we assume to deal with \textit{dynamic} agent formations, i.e., frameworks $\framework{\config}$ where the configuration can change over time, namely $\config=\config(t) \in \bar{\mathcal{D}}$, while the agent sensing graph $\graphG$ is fixed.
-Our aim is to identify the constraints under which a given dynamic formation can move while maintaining its rigidity, i.e., preserving the existing bearings among the agents.
+In real-world scenarios, however, agents are generally able to move with or within a formation, and, thus, to change their configuration.
+Here, the motion constraints are captured by the configuration space $\mathcal{D}_i$ of each agent.
+For this reason, in this section we assume to deal with \textit{dynamic} agent formations, namely formations modeled as frameworks $\framework{\config}$ with fixed sensing graph $\mathcal{G}$ and $\config$ subject to a deformation implied by the variation of the single agent configuration.
+Formally, we consider the motion of an agent along a curve in its configuration space parameterized by a variable $t \in [0,1]$.
+Thus, we have that $\chi_i=\chi_i(t) \in \mathcal{D}_i$ and $\config=\config(t)=\{\chi_1(t) \ldots \chi_n(t) \} \in \bar{\mathcal{D}}$.